About

 - The implementation, adoption and scaling of AI in and across various organisations

-- Qualitative effects of AI adoption on work practices and organisations
+- Consequences of AI implementation and use on the healthcare services, work practices and organisations

 - Human-machine configurations